-Casein is the largest group of proteins in milk, making up about 80% of the total protein content.
+Casein is the largest group of proteins in milk, making up about 80% of total protein content.

-The two most common forms of beta-casein are:
+The two most common forms are:

 Regular milk contains both A1 and A2 beta-casein, but A2 milk contains only A2 beta-casein.

-Some studies indicate that A1 beta-casein may be harmful, and that A2 beta-casein is a safer choice.
+Some studies suggest that A1 beta-casein may be harmful and that A2 beta-casein is a safer choice.

-A2 milk is produced and marketed by the A2 Milk Company, and contains no A1 beta-casein.
+A2 milk is produced and marketed by the A2 Milk Company and contains no A1 beta-casein.

-They cannot prove that A1 beta-casein caused type 1 diabetes, only that those who got more of it were at a higher risk of getting the disease.
+However, these studies are observational.
+They cannot prove that A1 beta-casein causes type 1 diabetes — only that those who are getting more of it are at a higher risk.

 So far, no clinical trials in humans have investigated the effect of A1 beta-casein on type 1 diabetes.

-Another study found no significant differences in the effects of A1 and A2 casein on blood cholesterol (17).
+Another study found no significant differences in the effects of A1 and A2 casein on blood cholesterol ().

-Some researchers have speculated that BCM-7 may be involved in some cases of SIDS (19).
+Some researchers have speculated that BCM-7 may be involved in some cases of SIDS ().

 One study found high levels of BCM-7 in the blood of infants who temporarily stopped breathing during sleep.
-This condition, known as sleep apnea, is linked to an increased risk of SIDS (7).
+This condition, known as sleep apnea, is linked to an increased risk of SIDS ().

 Autism is a mental condition characterized by poor social interaction and repetitive behavior.

-For those who retained these high levels, BCM-7 was strongly associated with an impaired ability to plan and perform actions (8).
+For those who retained these high levels, BCM-7 was strongly associated with an impaired ability to plan and perform actions ().

-The amount of lactose found in A1 and A2 milk is the same.
+The amount of lactose in A1 and A2 milk is the same.
 However, some people feel that A2 milk causes less bloating than A1 milk.

 Scientists have suggested that certain milk proteins may be responsible for some people's milk intolerance.